nickserv/sane-defaults/README.md

 	default.
 But what if there were better config files to solve this problem?
 	That's where this project comes in handy.

+## About
+Sane defaults is a castle (dotfile repo) for [homeshick](https://github.com/andsens/homeshick) which contains Linux/Unix configs that make programs safer, better, and more intuitive, the way they should be.

 ##Goals
 - avoid interfering with the results a user expects to get when running a command